kitnil/awesome/README.md

 - [MathForGameDevelopers](https://github.com/BSVino/MathForGameDevelopers) - Sample code for my YouTube series.
 - [openrw](https://github.com/rwengine/openrw) - OpenRW "Open ReWrite" is an un-official open source recreation of the classic Grand Theft Auto III game executable
 - [pienoon](https://github.com/google/pienoon) - Multiplayer party game where you can throw pies at your friends.
-- [warzone2100](https://github.com/Warzone2100/warzone2100) - Warzone 2100 - a free and open source real time strategy game.
+- [warzone2100](https://github.com/Warzone2100/warzone2100) - Command the forces of The Project in a battle to rebuild the world after mankind has been nearly destroyed by nuclear missiles.
+A 100% free and open source real-time strategy game for Windows, macOS, Linux, BSD+
 - [OpenSkyscraper](https://github.com/fabianschuiki/OpenSkyscraper) - Open source tower simulation game inspired by SimTower.
 - [QSanguosha](https://github.com/Mogara/QSanguosha) - An open source online version of the famous board game Sanguosha
 - [pioneer](https://github.com/pioneerspacesim/pioneer) - A game of lonely space adventure